echavarriaga/Grapher/README.md

 The class diagram and detailed documentation for the Paint component can be find [here](http://hilas.ii.uam.es/grapher/api).

-## 5. Example using the GraphsPsi and PaintPsi languages
+## 5. Example using the PsiGraphs and PsiPaint languages
-Figure 4 shows a snippet of the graphics library in *GraphsPsi* language ("library.xml" file) and a fragment of a *PaintPsi* code diagram (file "maths.xml").
-This example highlights the bindings of *GraphsPsi* and *PaintPsi* languages with XML information (file "db.xml").
+Figure 4 shows a snippet of the graphics library in *PsiGraphs* language ("library.xml" file) and a fragment of a *PsiPaint* code diagram (file "maths.xml").
+This example highlights the bindings of *PsiGraphs* and *PsiPaint* languages with XML information (file "db.xml").
 This example is available in the "Sample" project of the Grapher application (see next section).

 The "library.xml" fragment provides the following elements: Defs (Symbols id = "home" and id="user"; Markers id="circle"; Styles id="styles"), Shapes (id="element") and